 Nero leapt up and called that Portsmouth was most willing to do all required.
 Whereas in Southampton, folk say they spent so much on their fortifications they have not the means to provide a ship.

-Another cat had at him then, and our meeting ended in a brawl.
-(I guessed that cat first oped his eyes in Southampton.)
+Another cat had at him then, and our meeting ended in a rawl.
+(I guess that cat first oped his eyes in Southampton.)

-At our next assembly Linkin sayt his master had come from London to take his mother (a prating puritan, my sister says) to a place of safety.
+At our next assembly Linkin told how his master had come from London to take his mother (a prating puritan, my sister says) to a place of safety.
 But she is arming her household and would sooner die at her door than be burnt as an error-tick by the Spanish.

 Item: Siffrans Take [Sir Francis Drake] sayt that we should make sail for Spain, and attack them on their coast.